Public services in Brighton and Hove: Water supply, drainage and sewerage

 The Brighton, Hove and Preston Waterworks Company was founded in 1834 as a private company.
 It supplied a small number of houses from its well and pumphouse on the Lewes Road.
 The supply was improved in 1853 when more tunnels were cut into the chalk, and in the same year a rival company was formed to extend the water supply further into Brighton and Hove.
-The Brighton, Hove and Preston Constant Service Company bought the Waterworks Company in 1854 and opened the large Goldstone Pumping Station at Goldstone Bottom in Hove in 1866.
-Threesmaller private companies also existed in the Brighton area at this time, remaining outside the Constant Service Company's control.
+The Brighton, Hove, and Preston Constant Service Waterworks Company bought the Waterworks Company in 1854 and opened the large Goldstone Pumping Station at Goldstone Bottom in Hove in 1866.
+Three smaller private companies also existed in the Brighton area at this time, remaining outside the Constant Service Company's control.

 The pumping station at Balsdean opened in 1936.

-The Brighton Corporation Waterworks Act was passed in 1872 to allow the corporation to buy the Constant Service Company for £321,000.
+The Brighton Corporation Waterworks Act 1872 (35 & 36 Vict. c. lxxxvi) was passed to allow the corporation to buy the Brighton, Hove, and Preston Constant Service Waterworks Company for £321,000.
 By that time it was supplying 18,000 customers across Brighton and the surrounding villages of Rottingdean, Ovingdean, Falmer, Preston, Patcham and Hangleton.
 It purchased the other three private companies in the area in 1876, 1896 and 1897 respectively, and in 1876 it expanded the capacity of the Goldstone Bottom facility by installing a second pumping engine.
 Further expansion was needed, and the corporation built new pumping stations at Patcham, Mile Oak and Falmer by 1904.
 Another opened on Lewes Road in 1896 but became so polluted that it went out of service seven years later, prompting the corporation to take action to prevent contamination—principally by purchasing vast swathes of the open downland to regulate land use close to the pumping stations.
 In 1936 a site high on the South Downs at Balsdean was chosen for Brighton's first electrically powered pumping station; others were opened outside the borough in the 1950s and 1960s, while the older facilities within the borough were modernised and extended.
 By the time the corporation's Waterworks Department was taken over by the Southern Water Authority, it was responsible for supplying 18000000 gal per day to customers in an area stretching west to Lancing and east beyond Lewes as well as throughout the boroughs of Brighton and Hove.
 In 1967 a new headquarters building had opened at Falmer; this is still one of Southern Water's main offices.
 All of the 19th- and early 20th-century facilities have been demolished except for Goldstone pumping station, which has been converted into the British Engineerium.
 Several of its structures have been awarded listed status, including its chimney, boiler room and engine houses, cooling pond and leat.

 The sewage pumping station at Marine Drive is part of Southern Water's sewerage facilities in the city.